 Recent United States legislation passed to better meet the needs of vulnerable students by addressing the psychological, developmental, social, and emotional needs of children, and families who have experienced trauma.
-The Attorney General’s National Task Force on Children Exposed to Violence recommends every school in our country to have an effective school-based trauma-informed care plan.
+The Attorney General’s National Task Force on Children Exposed to Violence recommends every school in America to have an effective school-based trauma-informed care plan.

 Findings from the Adverse Childhood Experiences (ACEs) Study conducted by the Centers for Disease Control and Prevention have shown that adverse childhood experiences predispose children towards negative trajectories from infancy through adolescence.
 Follow-up studies have shown the long-range impact of early trauma exposure on adult health conditions, including heart disease, asthma, and mental health.

 “Adverse childhood experiences are the single greatest unaddressed public health threat facing our nation today.” – Dr. Robert Block, Former President of the American Academy of Pediatrics

 Trauma-Informed Care for Children and Families Act of 2017 Information